NEO Investors Have Opportunity to Lead NeoGenomics, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-16, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NeoGenomics, Inc. ("NeoGenomics" or the "Company") (NASDAQ: NEO).
+LOS ANGELES, Dec.
+21, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NeoGenomics, Inc. ("NeoGenomics" or the "Company") (NASDAQ: NEO).

 Class Period: February 27, 2020 – April 26, 2022